 STAFF LIAISON:Dave Roth | 503-718-2457 | firstname.lastname@example.org

 The committee consists of eleven members who are residents of Tigard or own or have primary management responsibility for a business in Tigard.
+The committee includes representation from self-identified pedestrian, bicycle, and transit advocates.
 They are appointed by the City Council for 3 year terms.
-Alternate members are appointed for 1 year terms.
-The TTAC typically meets the first Wednesday of each month at 6:30 p.m.
+Alternate members are appointed for one year terms.
+The TTAC typically meets the first Wednesday of each month from 6:30 to 8:30 p.m.
 These meetings are open to the public.

 Town Center Advisory Commission (TCAC)